I’ve read and watched most reviews of the Canon EOS R, and man, what an echo chamber. The online review game has gotten really lazy.

 Canon EOS R | The Good News & The Fake News

-First, I’ll talk about some of the ergonomics, then work into the specs and then finish off with the sensor and lenses.
+First, I’ll discuss some of the ergonomics, then work on the specs, and finally, the sensor and lenses.

-Just so you know my background, I’ve owned the Sony A7r, A7rII, A7rIII, A6300, most Fujifilm cameras and an old Canon 5DII.
-So I’m pretty familiar with the systems and a fanboy of them all, but there are things I love, and hate about each system.
-You may have even seen me take jabs at certain brands, that doesn’t mean I don’t like them.
+Just so you know my background, I’ve owned the Sony A7r, A7rII, A7rIII, A6300, most Fujifilm cameras, and an old Canon 5DII.
+So I’m pretty familiar with the systems and a fanboy of them all, but there are things I love and hate about each system.
+You may have even seen me take jabs at certain brands, but that doesn’t mean I don’t like them.

 Ergonomics & Usability

-It’s a power button guys.
-Yes waisted precious space with a power button, but it’s not like any Sony camera uses that space.
-That part of the Sony is just blank, nothing but smooth metal with a C3 button and Menu button sitting under it, and the Sony logo of course 🙂
+It’s a power button, guys.
+Ye, Is wasted precious space with a power button, but it’s not like any Sony camera uses that space.
+That part of the Sony is just blank, nothing but smooth metal with a C3 button and Menu button sitting under it, and the Sony logo, of course 🙂

 My biggest complaint with the power button is that I have to toggle on and off my camera between shots with my left hand.
 This is annoying when I’m shooting street photography since I’m often holding coffee.
 Or an empty cup of coffee since it’s impossible to find a trash can in Japan.